fjblau/fraud-demo/README.md

 streamlit run ./app_ag.py

 Note: this app requires an enterprise license for the memgraph database server.
+To run in community edition with reduced features use:

+streamlit run ./app_community.py

 Please see www.memgraph.com for more information.